 To further understand the sources of uncertainty in future water availability, we evaluate the separate and joint influence of uncertainties in parameter estimation and future climate on seasonal streamflow projections across all calibration schemes.
-Figure 10 represents the uncertainty of wet and dry seasonal streamflow at Dakah from three sources: 1) parameter uncertainty across the 50 trials, with future climate uncertainty averaged out for each trial, 2) future climate uncertainty across the 36 projections, with parameter uncertainty averaged out across the 50 trials, and 3) the combined uncertainty across all 1800 (50×36) simulations.
+Figure 11 represents the uncertainty of wet and dry seasonal streamflow at Dakah from three sources: 1) calibration uncertainty across the 50 trials, with future climate uncertainty averaged out for each trial, 2) future climate uncertainty across the 36 projections, with calibration uncertainty averaged out across the 50 trials, and 3) the combined uncertainty across all 1800 (50×36) simulations.
 The results suggest somewhat surprisingly that uncertainty reduction can be expected as parameter complexity increases, and less surprisingly, by applying pooled calibration approaches.
-Another clear point is that the uncertainty resulting from different climate change scenarios substantially outweighs that from parameter uncertainty.
+Another clear point is that the uncertainty resulting from different climate change scenarios substantially outweighs that from calibration uncertainty.